Last updated on November 3, 2023

 Sometimes you need a ride built for a specific purpose.

 Spindowns aren’t typically rolled.
 In fact, it’s best if they don’t roll away so players can accurately keep track of life.
-Eldersteel’s metal spindowns are the best choice for all your MTG d20 needs.
+Oakie Doakie Dice makes a 5-count of metal spindowns that perfictly fit this need!

 - Heavy enough that shaky tables won’t change your life total.